Skip to main content

 2. Verifying Metrics in Kafka pods

-• You can ssh to Kafka pod and run following commands to make sure Telegraf (and Jolokia) is scraping metrics from your Kafka Pod:
+• You can ssh to the Kafka pod and run the following commands to make sure Telegraf (and Jolokia) are scraping metrics from your Kafka Pod:

 curl localhost:9273/metrics